b00f/kelk/README.md

 ## Building the docs

-For building the docs you can use the `cargo doc` command and `cargo doc --open` to inspect the documentation.
+For building the docs you can use the `cargo doc --no-deps` command and `cargo doc --no-deps --open` to inspect the documentation.